Overview

 date range and output settings.

-Fields at the top of the Content tab allow selection of the desired beginning and ending date range.
+Fields at the top of the Content tab enable selection of the desired beginning and ending date range.
 You could generate web pages for a single month or several years - there's no limit.
 To specify the date range, type in a date or click the drop-down button to select from a calendar.
 Only the month is used, so you can specify any day of the month.

 You can optionally include 'Details' and 'Legend' areas of the generated output.
 The Details area will show information about clicked items, similar to the Details Pane.
 The Legend area will show color-coding.
 The content of the Legend and the color-coding of items will depend on whether the main window is configured to color items based on calendar, category, priority, or location.
 Also, items that are filtered from being displayed in the main window will also be filtered from the generated output.
 For example, if you have a personal calendar that you don't want other people to see, you could uncheck that calendar's box in the calendar list prior to saving to a web page.